peterpeerdeman/peterpeerdeman.github.io/_posts/2015-09-04-ddp-the-real-time-api-for-web-applications.md

 }
 {% endhighlight %}

 I've created several examples to display the use of DDP.
 The first example is the [endpointcon map](https://github.com/peterpeerdeman/ddp-the-real-time-api-for-web-applications/tree/gh-pages/examples/endpointcon-map), a small meteor application that shows avatars of the speakers of endpointcon that are draggable around a map of amsterdam.
-The javascript for this example is only 77 lines long describing both the frontend and the balong describing both the frontend and the backend.
+The javascript for this example is only 77 lines long containing both the frontend and the backend code.

 The second example is a nodejs javascript DDP server, called [endpointcon-server](https://github.com/peterpeerdeman/ddp-the-real-time-api-for-web-applications/tree/gh-pages/examples/endpointcon-server).
 It utilizes the `ddp-server-reactive` npm module to create a simple sensor server without the need for the full meteor framework.